Differences from Cloud Native Build

 Cloud Native Build pipelines have a maximum execution time of 20h, after which they are automatically destroyed.
 Workspace environments have a maximum retention time of 18h, plus the following recycling mechanisms:

-- Heartbeat detection: After a development environment is created, if no one enters the VSCode page within
+- Heartbeat detection: If no one enters the VSCode page within

-10 minutes, or if there is no activity within10 minutesafter the page is closed, the environment is automatically recycled. - No overnight policy: If the environment has been in use for more than
+10 minutesafter creation, or if there is no activity within10 minutesafter closing the page, the environment is automatically recycled. - No overnight policy: If in use for over

 8 hoursand the time falls between 4-6 AM, the environment is forcibly recycled.